 How To Make Your Own DIY Jasmine Essential Oil

-- 2 cups jasmine oil.
+- 2 cups of jasmine oil.

-- 1 cup lavender flowers.
+- 1 cup of lavender flowers.

-- ¼ cup grated vanilla beans.
+- ¼ cup of grated vanilla beans.

-- 1 cup extra virgin olive oil.
+- 1 cup of extra virgin olive oil.

-- 2 glass jars (with seal-able lid).
+- 2 glass jars (with sealable lids).

 - 1 metal strainer or muslin cloth filter.

-The oil of this plant is amazingly beneficial and can soothe you when you’re stressed, pick you up when you’re down and heal wounds, scars and even dandruff.
-I’ve come to particularly enjoy a cup of honeyed jasmine tea whilst entertaining friends in the garden – with music for us and the plants!
+The benefits of jasmine essential oil are endless.
+It can soothe your stress, pick you up when you’re down, and heal wounds, scars and even dandruff.
+You can use it in a DIY recipe to make your own new products, in aromatherapy, or even in perfumery.
+I’ve come to particularly enjoy a cup of honeyed jasmine tea whilst entertaining friends in the garden – with music for both us and the plants!